ASTK18243U Forced and Unforced Immigration – What are the Policy and Attitudinal Consequences?

 Since the refugee crises, the discussion about how to regulate immigration has reached a new height in international discussions as well as on the political agenda.
 Moreover, we seemingly observe an increasingly negative perception of ethnically diverse groups by the population as well as the state.
 This political and attitudinal development continuously challenges social cohesion in Western democracies and, in particular, the European Union.
 With respect to this, the issue of immigration, its regulation, as well as anti-immigrant attitudes, received a lot of attention in both the academic and societal sphere.

-The elective aims at addressing this complex nature and different dimensions of immigration issues from a comparative perspective.
+The elective aims at addressing this complex nature and different dimensions of immigration issues from a comparative perspective; yet, mainly focused on EU-countries.
 The course is divided into two larger parts: The first addressing questions of immigration and integration policies and the second looking at the question of the origins and consequences of negative sentiments towards immigrants.

 They should gain the ability to identify and critically evaluate the relationships between the individual as well as contextual characteristics and anti-immigrant sentiments